 Revell Fw 190 A finished as Klaus Bretschneider's 'Red 1' from September 1944 when Bretschneider was Staffelkapitän of 5.(Sturm)/JG 300, decals from the Aeromaster 'Rammjäger' set.
 I've added plastic card 'armour plate' to the cockpit sides, faired in the upper cowl MGs and fabricated some 30 mm cannon in the outboard wing stations from sprue!
-Bretschneider did in fact 'ram' a B-17 in this aircraft, or more probably just collided with it, since he was able to land 'Red 1' safely - full story in the Eagle Editions JG 300 history.
+Bretschneider did in fact 'ram' a B-17 in this aircraft.
+However this was an unintentional act - a collision - since he was able to land 'Red 1' safely - full story in the Jean-Yves Lorant's JG 300 history.

 Staffelkapitän 2./JG11 Erich Hondt’s A-5 WNr 410 266 ‘schwarze 13' (see model pic below).
 The numeral was black with a red outline.
 It displayed the so-called Schwarmführerstreifen or red diagonal stripes of a Schwarm leader along the fuselage sides appearing as a 'Vee' from above.
 The aircraft did not have a yellow Rumpfband.
+Two reasons; Hondt wrote a letter describing this machine and its colourful finish which was published in a German-language book.
+The pilot was then shot down and the aircraft lost on 8 October 1943, well before fuselage bands were introduced.
+See Peter Rodeike in Jet & Prop 3/12.
 Hondt’s A-5 was in addition fitted with the U12 Rüstsatz which consisted of underwing gondolas each containing a pair of MG 151 cannon, one of the few armament Rüstsätze to reach operational status

 Revell A-8 in the markings of Hans Weik, IV.(Sturm)/JG3 ace (36 vics.